tampasto/time_tag_birthday_prompt/README.md

 As every avid coder knows how inexplicably inhumane feat it is to remember the birthdays of your friends and loved ones, this library makes it possible to automate the reminders for an arbitrary list of birthdays.
-No more waking up to a grumpy face and silent treatment when you were 'simply' supposed to buy a box of chocolates the day before.
 In addition, the library also enables setting up time-sensitive messages to the prompt text in Python interactive mode (REPL).
 For example you may set your prompt to show ``fancy eye bags?>`` from 23:00 to 02:00 and ``zombie‑in‑waiting>`` from 02:00 to 06:00.

 As we are only human, the library also abstracts away the Gregorian notation of birthdays and tells the birthday will be ``on Thursday``